-These unprecedented circumstances have put our lives on a collective pause.
-So many people around the world have experienced devastating hardship due to the pandemic and we’re all trying to manage the stress and anxiety while still taking care of ourselves and our families as best as we can.
+Unprecedented circumstances have put our lives on a collective pause.
+Many people around the world have experienced devastating hardship due to the pandemic, and we’re all trying to manage the stress and anxiety while still taking care of ourselves and our families as well as we can.

 We here at IIN have also been learning how to cope in these difficult times while finding new ways to support our incredible global community.
-This time of year, we usually hold our annual conference in the heart of New York City, a weekend-long event where students and graduates from all around the world come together to network, collaborate, connect, and get inspired.
-This year, we had to regroup and get creative with how we wanted to provide an interactive experience that still felt like we were all coming together as we usually would.
+During this time of year, we usually hold our annual conference in the heart of New York City.
+It’s a weekend-long event, where students and graduates from around the world come together to network, collaborate, connect, and get inspired.
+This year, we regrouped and got creative to provide an interactive experience that still felt like we were all coming together as we usually would.

-We also wanted to present an opportunity to reframe our current mindset, and instead of dwelling on what we’ve lost during this time, focus on the silver linings: slowing down from the hustle and bustle of everyday life; spending more time with loved ones; reprioritizing what really matters to us; and finally having enough time to address all areas of our health.
+We also wanted to present an opportunity to reframe our current mind-sets and, instead of dwelling on what we’ve lost during this time, focus on the silver linings: slowing down from the hustle and bustle of everyday life, spending more time with loved ones, reprioritizing what really matters to us, and finally having enough time to address all areas of our health.

 We invited wellness experts, speakers, and even a musician to answer that very question.
-Each speaker dove into one of the four major areas of our health – physical, emotional, mental, and spiritual – and how we can take better care of each area in order to achieve better whole-person health, even as we navigate this ongoing pandemic.
+Each speaker dived into one of the four major areas of health – physical, emotional, mental, and spiritual – and how we can take better care of it in order to achieve better whole-person health, even as we navigate this ongoing pandemic.

-Kelly LeVeque, IIN graduate, IIN visiting teacher, holistic nutritionist and celebrity Health Coach
+Kelly LeVeque, IIN graduate, holistic nutritionist, and celebrity Health Coach

 While we can’t control what’s happening in the world, we can control what we feed ourselves and our health by setting small, attainable goals.
-Kelly makes the perfect analogy: creating a healthy lifestyle is like building the foundation of a house – it can only be done brick by brick.
-Wow – this was incredibly powerful to hear – and is what IIN is all about!
+Kelly LeVeque makes the perfect analogy: Creating a healthy lifestyle is like building the foundation of a house – it can only be done brick by brick.
+Wow – this was incredibly powerful to hear – and it’s what IIN is all about!

-Starting small is key, Kelly notes, such as walking more instead of jumping straight into a vigorous exercise schedule, or upping your water intake by a glass a day instead of cutting out all sweetened beverages at once.
-She encouraged us to remember that starting over does not mean we have failed, but rather, helps us build new neural pathways that reinforce long-term healthy habits.
+Starting small is key, Kelly LeVeque notes, such as walking more instead of jumping straight into a vigorous exercise schedule, or upping your water intake by a glass a day instead of cutting out all sweetened beverages at once.
+She encouraged us to remember that starting over does not mean we have failed but rather helps us build new neural pathways that reinforce long-term healthy habits.

 Ellen Vora, MD, IIN visiting teacher and holistic psychiatrist

-Much of her work is also focused on how we can manage our mental health through a shift in mindset.
-She says that we’ve been conditioned to focus outwards on other people’s needs and trying to live up to other people’s values and expectations.
-Dr. Vora emphasizes that this conditioned belief of ours must be re-calibrated to find our own inner compass to guide us forward.
+Much of Dr. Vora’s work is focused on how we can manage our mental health through a shift in mind-set.
+She says that we’ve been conditioned to focus outward on other people’s needs and to try to live up to other people’s values and expectations.
+Dr. Vora emphasizes that this conditioned belief must be recalibrated to find our own inner compass to guide us forward.

-One big part of this re-calibration is setting healthier boundaries with others, with ourselves, and especially with our technology and work.
-In addition to setting boundaries, she made the following recommendations on how we can nourish our mental health during this time:
+One big part of this recalibration is setting healthier boundaries with others, with ourselves, and especially with our technology and work.
+In addition to setting boundaries, Dr. Vora makes the following recommendations on how we can nourish our mental health during this time:

-- Create an end-of-the-day work ritual, such as dancing to music or taking a walk outside.
+- Create an end-of-the-day work ritual, such as dancing or taking a walk.

 - Do your best to stay unattached from any outcome.